Perfectionism Counselling Canberra

 Hyper-Vigilance

-A key state to address when learning how to overcome perfectionism; the "Radar" brain scanning 24/7 for potential signs of failure.
+A key state to address when learning how to overcome perfectionism: the "Radar" brain scanning 24/7 for potential signs of failure or tiny errors before they occur.

 1